dnt1020/Animation-Planning-in-Games/README.md

 # CSCI-5611
 Dat Nguyen's Code Repository for CSCI 5611 Spring 2019

-Bouncing Ball in Cube on Processing - Ball bouncing in cube with initial velocity in x-, y- and z- direction.
-Gravity is implemented in the y-direction and friction is created on the floor of the cube to affect the x- and z- direction.
+Bouncing Ball Processing - Ball bouncing in 3-dimensional cube.

+Fireplace on Processing - Fireplace with particle systems and loaded obj.
+Mouse click to turn on and off.

+Water hose on Processing - Water hose with particle systems that fills container.
+Mouse click to turn on and off.

+Fireball on Processing - Fireball with particle systems that hits shield and cause explosion effect.
+Click to generate, click again to send and click once done to reset.